clojusc/clj-blogger/README.md

 #### Supported Utility functions

-Processing previously exported Blogger data with `clojusc.blogger.xml.parser.export`:
+Processing previously exported Blogger XML data with `clojusc.blogger.xml.parser.export`:

 * `print-entry-ids` - display the ids for all exported data with the `<entry>` XML tag (posts, comments, layout, the blog itself, etc.)